-Rice noodle and Edamame salad
+Rice noodle & Edamame salad lets you play with seaweed

 Seaweed asserts its umami magic in this beautiful noodle-Edamame salad recipe.
 Several types of dried seaweed are available in natural foods markets — arame and dulse (sometimes called "sea vegetables") are two of the most common.
 Snipped pieces of nori (the seaweed used for sushi rolls) would work too.

 1 (10- to 12-ounce) package frozen shelled Edamame

 8 ounces thin rice noodles or rice sticks (see Tip)

 1 cup arame or dulse seaweed

 1/2 teaspoon salt